Pallas Capital Advisors LLC Sells 8,108 Shares of ProShares Short S&P500 (NYSEARCA:SH)

-Pallas Capital Advisors LLC decreased its holdings in ProShares Short S&P500 (NYSEARCA:SH – Get Rating) by 20.6% in the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 31,332 shares of the real estate investment trust’s stock after selling 8,108 shares during the period.
-Pallas Capital Advisors LLC’s holdings in ProShares Short S&P500 were worth $462,000 at the end of the most recent quarter.
+Pallas Capital Advisors LLC cut its holdings in shares of ProShares Short S&P500 (NYSEARCA:SH – Get Rating) by 20.6% during the fourth quarter, according to the company in its most recent disclosure with the SEC.
+The institutional investor owned 31,332 shares of the real estate investment trust’s stock after selling 8,108 shares during the period.
+Pallas Capital Advisors LLC’s holdings in ProShares Short S&P500 were worth $462,000 as of its most recent SEC filing.

-Several other large investors have also made changes to their positions in the stock.
-Morgan Stanley lifted its holdings in shares of ProShares Short S&P500 by 72.4% in the 3rd quarter.
-Morgan Stanley now owns 8,668,431 shares of the real estate investment trust’s stock valued at $132,019,000 after acquiring an additional 3,639,882 shares during the last quarter.
-TRUE Private Wealth Advisors raised its position in ProShares Short S&P500 by 9,854.9% in the 3rd quarter.
-TRUE Private Wealth Advisors now owns 1,763,411 shares of the real estate investment trust’s stock worth $26,856,000 after purchasing an additional 1,745,697 shares during the period.
-UBS Group AG raised its position in ProShares Short S&P500 by 82.0% in the 3rd quarter.
-UBS Group AG now owns 1,472,718 shares of the real estate investment trust’s stock worth $22,429,000 after purchasing an additional 663,607 shares during the period.
-LPL Financial LLC raised its position in ProShares Short S&P500 by 40.5% in the 3rd quarter.
-LPL Financial LLC now owns 1,230,105 shares of the real estate investment trust’s stock worth $18,735,000 after purchasing an additional 354,323 shares during the period.
-Finally, Mirador Capital Partners LP increased its position in shares of ProShares Short S&P500 by 271.3% during the third quarter.
-Mirador Capital Partners LP now owns 997,989 shares of the real estate investment trust’s stock worth $15,199,000 after acquiring an additional 729,213 shares during the period.
+Other hedge funds and other institutional investors have also added to or reduced their stakes in the company.
+Morgan Stanley boosted its stake in ProShares Short S&P500 by 72.4% in the third quarter.
+Morgan Stanley now owns 8,668,431 shares of the real estate investment trust’s stock valued at $132,019,000 after acquiring an additional 3,639,882 shares in the last quarter.
+TRUE Private Wealth Advisors boosted its stake in ProShares Short S&P500 by 9,854.9% in the third quarter.
+TRUE Private Wealth Advisors now owns 1,763,411 shares of the real estate investment trust’s stock valued at $26,856,000 after acquiring an additional 1,745,697 shares in the last quarter.
+Mirador Capital Partners LP boosted its stake in ProShares Short S&P500 by 271.3% in the third quarter.
+Mirador Capital Partners LP now owns 997,989 shares of the real estate investment trust’s stock valued at $15,199,000 after acquiring an additional 729,213 shares in the last quarter.
+UBS Group AG boosted its stake in ProShares Short S&P500 by 82.0% in the third quarter.
+UBS Group AG now owns 1,472,718 shares of the real estate investment trust’s stock valued at $22,429,000 after acquiring an additional 663,607 shares in the last quarter.
+Finally, Wakefield Asset Management LLLP acquired a new stake in ProShares Short S&P500 in the fourth quarter valued at approximately $7,043,000.

 ProShares Short S&P500 (the Fund) seeks daily investment results that correspond to the inverse (opposite) of the daily performance of the S&P 500 Index (the Index).
 The S&P 500 Index is a measure of large-cap United States stock market performance.
 It is a capitalization weighted index of 500 United States operating companies and selected real estate investment trusts.